 - 1 package shirataki smart noodles spaghetti or regular shirataki noodles

-- 2 teaspoon rice vinegar (or cider vinegar)
+- 2 teaspoons rice vinegar (or cider vinegar)

 - Ice cubes